Bandwidth crush predicted as Air NZ makes Wi-Fi free for summer

 Finite bandwidth, delivered to the plane via satellite, would become saturated.
 The three wi-fi points sprinkled through the cabin would also get overwhelmed and everybody's internet slow to a crawl.

+"However, bandwidth is shared across all passengers on each aircraft so naturally there will be some impact on speed when Wi-Fi is in greater demand."

+She adds, "Since late Friday, we have offered free Wi-Fi on 39 flights, with positive customer feedback."

 Biddle also says that while he's always been happy with his wi-fi experience, he's had reports of glitches from others.
-He wonders if the free wi-fi period is in part to allow the airline breathing space to iron out bugs before it resumes billing (the Herald has asked the airline for comment on that point, and Biddle's bandwidth crush prediction).
+He wonders if the free wi-fi period is in part to allow the airline breathing space to iron out bugs before it resumes billing.

 Air New Zealand is rolling out wi-fi across its international network, with the service now available on four of its Boeing 777-300 aircraft and five of its Boeing 777-200 aircraft.
 These aircraft predominantly operate the airline's trans-Tasman, US and London routes.